 Michelle received her Bachelor of Arts with High Honours in Psychology in 2011 and her Master of Arts in Clinical Psychology in 2015 from the University of Regina.
 Her honours thesis examined cognitive risk factors for social anxiety disorder, and her Master’s thesis explored the influence of trauma-like reactions following negative social experiences (e.g., peer victimization, cyberbullying, accidental embarrassing events) on social anxiety symptoms in early adulthood.
 She received Certificates of Academic Excellence from the Canadian Psychological Association for both her theses.
 Michelle is now pursuing her Doctorate in Clinical Psychology under the supervision of Dr. Nicholas Carleton.
 Her dissertation is examining the efficacy of a self-help self-compassion training program for individuals with social anxiety disorder.
 Michelle has received several large scholarships during her graduate training, including Canadian Institutes of Health Research Master and Doctoral awards.
 Michelle’s research interests include the development and treatment of anxiety and trauma-related disorders, particularly social anxiety disorder and posttraumatic stress disorder.

-Stephanie received her B.A. in Psychology (Honours) from Mount Royal University in 2012.
-She then completed a M.Sc. in Experimental Psychology at the University of Calgary.
-Her M.Sc. thesis investigated the differences in attention disengagement amongst currently, remitted, and never depressed individuals.
-Stephanie is now working towards her PhD in Clinical Psychology at the University of Regina, under the supervision of Dr. Nick Carleton, after fast-tracking through the MA program.
-Stephanie’s research interests include cognitive factors underlying psychopathology, primarily in posttraumatic stress disorder, depression, and anxiety disorders.
-Her dissertation research plans to explore cognitive factors of risk and resiliency for mental illness amongst public safety personnel.
-Stephanie’s research has been supported by a Canadian Institutes of Health Research Frederick Banting and Charles Best Canada Graduate Scholarship.
+Stephanie Korol is completing her PhD in Clinical Psychology at the University of Regina under the supervision of Dr. Nicholas Carleton.
+Ms. Korol’s research interests include risk factors underlying psychopathology, primarily in posttraumatic stress disorder, depression, and anxiety disorders.
+Her dissertation project will investigate the link between two risk factors: intolerance of uncertainty and problematic smartphone use, with an effective anxiety intervention, mindfulness.
+Ms. Korol’s master’s research has been supported by a Canadian Institutes of Health Research Frederick Banting and Charles Best Canada Graduate Scholarship.

 Isaac graduated from Saint Mary’s University in 2015 with a B.Sc. (honours) in Psychology.
 His honours thesis examined the relationships between social identity clarity and group bias, as well as academic and personal well-being.
 Isaac is currently pursuing a Master of Arts degree in Clinical Psychology under the supervision of Dr. Nick Carleton.
 His master’s thesis research is focused on relationships between anxiety, intolerance of uncertainty, and chronic pain.